slsa-framework/slsa/README.md

     git repo.
 *   Upload a malicious [https://curl.haxx.se/ca/cacert.pem](https://curl.haxx.se/ca/cacert.pem).
-*   Upload a malicious APKBUILD in Alpine’s git repo.
+*   Upload a malicious APKBUILD in Alpine's git repo.
-*   Upload a malicious “curl-dev” Alpine package to the Alpine repository.
+*   Upload a malicious "curl-dev" Alpine package to the Alpine repository.
 (Not sure if this is possible.)
 *   Upload a malicious [https://curl.haxx.se/download/curl-7.72.0.tar.xz](https://curl.haxx.se/download/curl-7.72.0.tar.xz).
-    (Won’t be detected by APKBUILD’s hash if the upload happens before the hash is computed.)
+    (Won't be detected by APKBUILD's hash if the upload happens before the hash is computed.)
 *   Upload a malicious change to the [curl/curl](https://github.com/curl/curl/) git repo.